-Semantic and Episodic Memory in Animals
+Memory in Animals

 The challenge for scientists is in finding out how many mental gymnastics animals are doing to tell time.
 We know that most animals have semantic memory – that’s the type of memory that lets your pets know when its dinnertime or when you’re about to get home from work.
 But no one can say for certain if your puppy can actually think back to the first time he realized that your kids walked through the front door each day at 3 p.m.

 However, research suggests that at least some animals can tell time using episodic memory.
 A 2006 study by the University of Edinburgh focused on hummingbirds and their ability to tell time with episodic memories.
 Researchers used eight artificial flowers filled with nectar, and the flowers were refilled on different schedules throughout the course of a day – some every 10 minutes and others every 20 minutes.
 The hummingbirds learned how often the flowers were being filled and which flowers were being filled at different times.

 A different study, this one from researchers at the University of California, Davis, looked at Western scrub jays.
 In this experiment, the jays were given two different kinds of food – wax worms that went bad after a few hours and nonperishable peanuts.
 The jays learned to sort their food into two separate cashes, and they knew to visit the cache with wax worms before they spoiled.
 In other words, the jays knew the what, where, when and why, almost as if they had episodic memories just like humans.